lomckee/stories-from-production/stories-from-production/_posts/2023-12-27-implicit-conversions.markdown

 ## Implicit Conversions in Microsoft SQL Server

 A very common issue is an implicit conversion.
-They occur when SQL Server is told to compare two values of differing data types.
+They occur when SQL Server is told to compare two values of differing datatypes.
 They often cause SQL Server to perform an index scan instead of an index seek.
 This can cause unintentional performance impact.

 This post will review several implicit conversion scenarios and how to fix them.